P34br41n/P34br41n.github.io/_pages/IAM/PKI/index.md

 Just forget about this if you're not in specific environments where everything supports it, just go for OCSP if your CRL gets too large and unmanageable, or replace the SubCA every so often to dump everything just in case you forgot to revoke some certs...

 #### Validity
 This is the thing, CRLs also have a validity period that makes them unusable after the time's up.
 So what you usually do is set the CRL to be auto generated and pushed a couple of times every day and have the validity set to a week.
 This allows for plenty of redundancy and revocation updates and if something crashes the next CRL update will probably pick it up.
-Worst case scenario you have a week to fix you stuff before everything goes to shit.
+Worst case scenario you have a week to fix your stuff before everything goes to shit.

 If you don't do this and you go for a CRL that's valid for a week and you publish it every week, then during an entire week revoked certificates will still be accepted.
 Even worse, if your stuff crashes and the new CRL isn't received on time then, depending on the system, users won't be able to do anything that requires certificate authentication until the new one is pushed because the CRL isn't valid and therefore every cert will be refused.